isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The first row in the table above represents "client delegation."
 Here the DHCP client states that it intends to do the forward DNS updates and the server should do the reverse updates.
-By default, kea-dhcp4 will honor the client's wishes and generate a DDNS request to the D2 server to update only reverse DNS data.
+By default, ``kea-dhcp4`` honors the client's wishes and generates a DDNS request to the D2 server to update only reverse DNS data.
 The parameter ``ddns-override-client-update`` can be used to instruct the server to override client delegation requests.
-When this parameter is "true", kea-dhcp4 will disregard requests for client delegation and generate a DDNS request to update both forward and reverse DNS data.
+When this parameter is `"true"`, ``kea-dhcp4`` disregards requests for client delegation and generates a DDNS request to update both forward and reverse DNS data.
 In this case, the N-S-O flags in the server's response to the client will be 0-1-1 respectively.

 (Note that the flag combination N=1, S=1 is prohibited according to `RFC 4702 <https://tools.ietf.org/html/rfc4702>`__.
-If such a combination is received from the client, the packet will be dropped by kea-dhcp4.)
+If such a combination is received from the client, the packet will be dropped by ``kea-dhcp4``.)

 To override client delegation, set the following values in the configuration file: